Our team

 Alia Johnson

 Hannah Kubinski is originally from Norton, MA.
 She earned her BS in Molecular Genetics with a minor in Microbiology from the University of Vermont in 2023.
 She then worked as a Lab Technician in the Bruce Lab at the University of Vermont working on SARS-CoV-2 and influenza this past year before pursuing her PhD in Molecular Genetics and Microbiology at Duke University.
-Hannah joined the San Roman Lab in 2025 and is super excited to work on exploring molecular mechanisms underlying sex differences.
+Hannah is super excited to work on exploring molecular mechanisms underlying sex differences.
 In her free time, Hannah enjoys spending time outdoors, running or hiking, as well as baking and reading.

 Vivian Apple